Fuinn/mos-examples/examples/cvxpy/portfolio/README.md

 # Inputs

-* stockdata: csv file with stock information - number of stocks to choose from, and number of factors
+* `stockdata`: csv file with stock information - number of stocks to choose from, and number of factors
-* L: leverage limit
+* `L`: leverage limit
-* gamma: risk aversion parameter
+* `gamma`: risk aversion parameter

 # Outputs

-* `output.txt`: output file containing `w` vector, allocation of stocks
+* `output.txt`: output file containing `w` vector, the allocation of stocks
 * `allocation.png`: plot displaying allocation of stocks